ethereum/go-ethereum/docs/interacting-with-geth/rpc/ns-debug.md

 Configures how often in-memory state tries are persisted to disk.
 The interval needs to be in a format parsable by a [time.Duration](https://pkg.go.dev/time#ParseDuration).
 Note that the interval is not wall-clock time.
 Rather it is accumulated block processing time after which the state should be flushed.
 For example the value `0s` will essentially turn on archive mode.
 If set to `1h`, it means that after one hour of effective block processing time, the trie would be flushed.
 If one block takes 200ms, a flush would occur every `5*3600=18000` blocks.
 The default interval for mainnet is `1h`.

-**Note:** this configuration will not be presisted through restarts.
+**Note:** this configuration will not be persisted through restarts.

 | Client  | Method invocation                                                |
 | :------ | ---------------------------------------------------------------- |